 The causes of most cancers are not known.
 However, it is possible to prevent many colon and rectal cancers by finding and removing polyps that could become cancerous.
 Beginning at age 50, both men and women at average risk should follow one of the following screening options:

 People with any of the following risk factors should begin colon and rectal cancer screening earlier and/or undergo screening more often:

 Be sure to discuss colon cancer screening with your doctor to see how and when you should be screened.

-There are also lifestyle changes that may reduce your risk of rectal cancer.
-These include:
+Lifestyle changes that may reduce your risk of rectal cancer:

 American Cancer Society

 Canadian Cancer Society

 Colorectal cancer.
 American Cancer Society website.
 Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/003096-pdf.pdf.
 Updated April 28, 2015.
 Accessed September 6, 2016.

 Colorectal cancer.
 EBSCO DynaMed Plus website.
 Available at: